Urgent Elective Surgery for Plastic Surgery Patients – What are Surgery Procedure Categories?

 St John of God Berwick

-Each hospital administration is assessing the availability of their theatre lists for plastic surgery based on Health Department criteria, supplies and impact of COVID in their location.
+Each hospital administration is assessing the availability of their theatre lists for plastic surgery based on Health Department criteria, as well as their supplies and the impact of COVID in their location.

 A list of the most popular procedures performed at Coco Ruby Plastic Surgery